-Assessment is an ongoing process that varies across subjects and levels.
-This website hopes to provoke thoughts and spark a conversation about effective assessment across our campus community.
+Assessment is an ongoing process that varies across subjects and levels, but the ultimate goal of promoting student learning is always at the heart.
+This website hopes to provoke thoughts and spark a conversation about effective assessment throughout our campus community.

 Under the Principles of Assessment menu, you will find a list of all the main principles that should guide the choices we make when deciding how, why and when to assess students.
 Clicking on any of them will lead you to a page that will describe that principle in greater detail.
 You will find an explanation of what the principle is, what literature says about it, and specific examples of that principle in action.